yz19a/push_swap/README.md

   * 2 points for less than 10000
   * 1 point for less than 11500

-For the bonus part you must create your own checker.
+For the bonus part you must create your own checker, checking the number of actions your program used.

 ## Resources